Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation

-Considering that salient objects usually have different movements with the background, recent approaches for unsupervised VOS use motion cues extracted optical flow maps in addition to appearance cues extracted from RGB images.
-Then, the features obtained from respective cues are fused during the embedding process with mutual guidance to each other, as shown in Figure~\ref{figure1}~(a).
-For instance, MATNet~\cite{MATNet} adopts a two-stream interleaved encoder, which allows the transition of attentive motion features to enhance appearance features.
-FSNet~\cite{FSNet} proposes a relational cross-attention module to extract discriminative features from appearance and motion cues, and ensure the mutual restraint between each other.
-AMC-Net~\cite{AMC-Net} introduces a co-attention gate module on the bilateral encoder branches to formulate co-attention scores for balancing the contributions of multi-modality features.
-Additionally, HFAN~\cite{HFAN} proposes a hierarchical mechanism to align and fuse appearance and motion features.
-However, they are susceptible to low-quality optical flow maps as their network structures are strongly dependent on motion cues.
+Salient objects often exhibit distinct movements compared to the background.
+Recent approaches to unsupervised VOS utilize motion cues extracted from optical flow maps in conjunction with appearance cues from RGB images.
+These features are fused during the embedding process with mutual guidance, as illustrated in Figure~\ref{figure1} (a).
+For example, MATNet~\cite{MATNet} employs a two-stream interleaved encoder to enhance appearance features with attentive motion features.
+FSNet~\cite{FSNet} introduces a relational cross-attention module to extract discriminative features from both appearance and motion cues, ensuring mutual restraint between them.
+AMC-Net~\cite{AMC-Net} uses a co-attention gate module in the bilateral encoder branches to balance the contributions of multi-modal features.
+HFAN~\cite{HFAN} proposes a hierarchical mechanism to align and fuse appearance and motion features.
+However, these methods are susceptible to the quality of optical flow maps, as their network structures heavily depend on motion cues.

-To overcome this limitation, we design a novel motion-as-option network with simple encoder--decoder architecture that operates regardless of motion availability, as shown in Figure~\ref{figure1}~(b).
-The two different encoders extract semantic features from appearance input and motion input, while the decoder produces an object segmentation mask by incorporating the embedded features and decoding them.
-In contrast to the existing two-stream VOS approaches, the motion stream is randomly turned on or off during the network training.
-If it is turned on, optical flow maps are used as motion input, i.e., both appearance cues and motion cues are used for mask prediction.
-If it is turned off, RGB images are used as motion input, i.e., only appearance cues are used for mask prediction.
-As the motion cues, which are very relevant to segmentation masks, are not always provided during training, the network becomes less dependent on motion encoder.
-This significantly increases robustness of motion-as-option network against confusing optical flow maps during inference.
+To address this limitation, we propose a novel motion-as-option network with a simple encoder-decoder architecture that operates regardless of the availability of motion cues, as shown in Figure~\ref{figure1}~(b).
+Our network includes two encoders that extract semantic features from appearance and motion inputs, respectively, while the decoder integrates these embedded features to produce an object segmentation mask.
+Unlike existing two-stream VOS approaches, our method randomly activates or deactivates the motion stream during training.
+When activated, optical flow maps are used as motion input, incorporating both appearance and motion cues for mask prediction.
+When deactivated, RGB images are used as motion input, relying solely on appearance cues for prediction.
+By not always providing motion cues (which can be overly dominant) during training, the network becomes less dependent on the motion encoder, significantly enhancing robustness against confusing optical flow maps during inference.